2016-2017 Undergraduate & Graduate Catalog

 - MTH 122 - College Algebra Credits: 3

 - MTH 125 - Survey of Calculus Credits: 3

 - MTH 131 - Introduction to Mathematics Credits: 3

 - MTH 201 - Calculus I Credits: 4

 - MTH 221 - Mathematics for Elementary Teachers I Credits: 4

 - STA 215 - Introductory Applied Statistics Credits: 3

 3. General Education Issues

-Honors students satisfy their requirement for two Issues courses by completing the honors curricular requirements.
+Honors students satisfy the requirement for two issues courses by completing the honors curricular requirements.
 If, on the other hand, a student does not complete the honors curriculum, then they must complete the basic course requirements of the university.